tildetown/nicethings/README.md

 # How it works

-Stores the user's input into a generated `list.txt` file if an argument is given in quotes.
-If no arguments are given, a random line from the `list.txt` file will be displayed.
+nicethings stores the user's input into a `list.txt` file if an argument is given in quotes.
+If no arguments are given, then a random line from the `list.txt` file will be displayed.

 # Usage